If you have have stumbled into this blog and have ideas for stories or a desire to make contact, please get in touch by email: email@example.com

 Joelle Thomson is a journalist, wine writer and author, who was bitten by the big buttery Chardonnay bug at Aro Street Café in Wellington, New Zealand, in the late 1980s and has been in love with wine ever since.
 She is a full time writer.

-She wrote her first wine column in 1994 for Capital Times newspaper and remains a contributor to its reincarnated magazine, Capital.
-She also writes for Good magazine (sustainable living), NZ Winegrower (all about grapes) and Drinksbiz (bimonthly trade magazine).
+She wrote her first wine column in 1994 for Capital Times newspaper and remains a contributor to its reincarnated, slightly glossier version – Capital magazine.

 She is a regular wine commentator on RNZ (Radio New Zealand National) on the Jesse Mulligan afternoon show.

-She has judged wine in New Zealand, Australia and South Africa and is currently completing her studies of the UK Wine & Spirit Education Trust’s Diploma, a degree qualification.
+She has judged wine in New Zealand, Australia and South Africa and has the Wine & Spirit Education Trust’s highest qualification, the Level 4 Diploma.

 When not writing about myself in third person, I also enjoy New Zealand’s great outdoors, which is one of the many great reasons I relocated this year from Auckland to Wellington – the gateway to the South Island, where I was born.